Corruption in the Church: 4 Motivations for God Allowing it

 Jesus said, “If they persecuted me they will persecute you.”
 John 15:20.
 Let’s not forget that those who persecuted Jesus the most were religious leaders.
 And the trouble he faced came from right inside the temple.
 So don’t be surprised when you experience persecution and abuse coming from those you thought were on the right side.
 Remember that foxes do the most damage when they’re on the inside of the hen house.
 So if you’re experiencing adversity at the hands of supposed fellow believers know that you share in the sufferings of Christ.
 He sees and cares that you suffer in his name.

 4. To Strengthen the Resolve of his Followers

 We tend to think of scandals and abuse in the church as an anomaly when we run across it.
 When we hear about the grievous actions of a leader in another church we tend to think not in my church.
 The truth is that the New Testament actually indicates that running across troublemakers in the church might actually be more normative.
 There are numerous warnings to be aware of those who would infiltrate the church and stir up trouble.
 For a list of these scriptural warnings click here

 While the evil one works to destroy the church and distort the gospel message one of the byproducts of scandal and deep church conflict can be the strengthening of God’s people.
 It’s often in the wake of realizing the deceitfulness of our enemy that we renew our determination to strive ahead.

 It’s true that trouble makes us bitter or it makes us better.
 I’ve seen both responses in Christians who’ve been wounded by abuse in the church.
 It’s understandable that some have left the church because of deep wounds but I believe that what some intended for evil God can use for good.
-My prayer is that those who’ve experienced pain will allow God to turn their suffering and their wounds into strength that will combat evil in the church.
+My prayer is that if you’ve experienced pain from spiritual abuse you will allow God to turn your suffering and your wounds into strength for combating evil in the church.